ShenaniganDApp/docs/docs/she-nft.md

 slug: she-nft
 ---

-## NRG CARDS
+## NRG PACKS
-$NRG Cards are an ERC 998 Standard collectable that represent a video ledger containing chronological attempts to complete their challenges. $NRG Cards would be minted any time a dathlete is about to challenge and push themselves to their very limit.
-A few reasons a dathlete would mint a new $NRG card would be:
+$NRG Packs are an ERC 998 Standard collectable that represent a video ledger containing chronological attempts to complete their challenges. $NRG Packs would be minted any time a dathlete is about to challenge and push themselves to their very limit.
+A few reasons a dathlete would mint a new $NRG Pack would be:

 * **Learning a new skill.
 Exmaple: Learn a kick flip**
 * **Competing in a tournament.
 Example: Competing in Jiu Jitsu tournament**
 * **Breaking a world record**
 * **Challenging an opponent to a duel⚔️**

-Once the $NRG Card is minted dathletes will be able charge these cards increase their rarity and market value.
-To charge an $NRG Card the dathlete must succesfuly complete the challenges creating matter or lock up their respective fan tokens.
+Once the $NRG Pack is minted dathletes will be able charge these packs increasing their rarity and market value.
+To charge an $NRG Packs the dathlete lock up matter cards or lock up their respective fan tokens.

 For all you athletes out there, $NRG Cards will turn you into supercharged, goal oriented, APY farming powerhouse.
 Officially turning you into a dathlete!